LisaHackett97/fun-space-quiz/README.md

 [Wireframe Desktop](readme-assets/spacegame-wireframe-desktop.pddf)
 These were built using balsamiq.

-- The main change from the wireframes is that I decided not to have a title on the landing/hpme page, and to add a heading in fi9r the game page for tablet/desktop scrrens.
+- The main change from the wireframes is that I decided not to have a title on the landing/home page, and to add a heading in for the game page for tablet/desktop scrrens.
-- Also decided to keep instructionS as a pop up on all screen sizes.
+- Also decided to keep instructions as a pop up on all screen sizes.

 ### Surface

 [Surface Plan](readme-assets/surface-plane-plan.pdf)
+Main changes to the plan were colours changed, after contrast errors discovered on wave reports.
+I tried to keep to the same colour schemes but with slightyly differing shades that contrasted well.
+I also decided to use a rocketship icon for each point in the game, with progress shown by most recent question answered correct shown in colour, and previous questions answered icons shown in greyscale colours.
+After final question answered an img is drawn on the canvas representing earth. ie user has reached home and managed to travel back from the moon.
+I felt this was more fun, giving a story in the instruction modal that the user was kidnapped by aliens and had to get home to earth by answering questions.
+17 questions are currently in the quiz data array.

+- More questions can easily be added to the array, without any issues, by following same structure as previous questions/answer sets.
+This was demonstrated towards the end of the development when I added further questions to the array with no issues.
+I had developed most of the site using a small set of 4-5 questions.

+- User can also keep retrying questions until they get it right.
+I would like in future to add in a function to limit re-tries, along with differeing levels of difficulty for the user.
+For the moment I think being able to retry questions could add to the learning experience of kids, where they can eventually get the questions right, see their progress on the game board and hopefully feel a sense of achivement and enjoyment from learning something new.

 #### Colors